ashuvssut/Console-Snake-Game/README.md

 # Console-Snake-Game

-Simple console snake game using C++
+Simple Console Snake Game using C++

-- step into the console snake game folder
+- step into the Console-Snake-Game  folder
 - download that cpp file only.
 - Compile
 - Run